ssokolova/copilot-testing/labs.md

 ![copilot fix](./images/ct83.png?raw=true "Copilot fix")

-3. Copilot should recognize that this is not a valid import and then suggest a correction/fix that you can then accept from the dialog.
+3. Copilot should recognize that this is not a valid import and then suggest a correction/fix that you can then *Accept* from the dialog.
+(The suggested fix may be to *import pytest* or it may be to remove the line altogether.)

 ![copilot fix](./images/ct84.png?raw=true "Copilot fix")